bool64/progress/cmd/catp/README.md

         use 0 for multi-threaded zst decoder (slightly faster at cost of more CPU) (default 1) -pass value
-        filter matching, may contain multiple AND patterns separated by ^, if filter matches, line is passed to the output (unless filtered out by -skip) each -pass value is added with OR logic, for example, you can use "-pass bar^baz -pass foo" to only keep lines that have (bar AND baz) OR foo -progress-json string
+        filter matching, may contain multiple AND patterns separated by ^, if filter matches, line is passed to the output (may be filtered out by preceding -skip) other -pass values are evaluated if preceding pass/skip did not match, for example, you can use "-pass bar^baz -pass foo -skip fo" to only keep lines that have (bar AND baz) OR foo, but not fox
+  -pass-any
+        finishes matching and gets the value even if previous -pass did not match, if previous -skip matched, the line would be skipped any way.
+  -pass-csv value
+        filter matching, loads pass params from CSV file, each line is treated as -pass, each column value is AND condition.
+  -progress-json string
         write current progress to a file
   -rate-limit float
         output rate limit lines per second
   -skip value
-        filter matching, may contain multiple AND patterns separated by ^, if filter matches, line is removed from the output (even if it passed -pass) each -skip value is added with OR logic, for example, you can use "-skip quux^baz -skip fooO" to skip lines that have (quux AND baz) OR fooO -version
+        filter matching, may contain multiple AND patterns separated by ^, if filter matches, line is removed from the output (may be kept if it passed preceding -pass) for example, you can use "-skip quux^baz -skip fooO" to skip lines that have (quux AND baz) OR fooO -skip-csv value
+        filter matching, loads skip params from CSV file, each line is treated as -skip, each column value is AND condition.
+  -version
         print version and exit
 ```